Nino Camardo

-Nino Camardo (born 24 February 1949 in Pisticci), italian naïve art painter.
+Nino Camardo (born 24 February 1949 in Pisticci) is an Italian naïve art painter.

 Biography

-Born in Pisticci in the province of Matera on 24 February 1949, he paints subjects that speak a naïve art language, tells stories of love, poetry, with primitive expression.
-The path behind Camardo began in the seventies of the twentieth century, and receiving recognition from art critics, among the most important prizes were the Prize of the Centro Studi di Roma, the Art in the World Prize; exhibits at the Palazzo delle Esposizioni in Rome.
+Born in Pisticci in the province of Matera on 24 February 1949, he paints subjects that speak a naïve art language, telling stories of love, poetry, with primitive expression.
+The path behind Camardo began in the 1970s, and receiving recognition from art critics.
+Among the most important prizes were the Prize of the Centro Studi di Roma, the Art in the World Prize; exhibits at the Palazzo delle Esposizioni in Rome.
 It is mentioned in publications on art including several editions of The Great Masters of the History of Art and in the Bolaffi National Catalog of naïve art.
 He currently lives in Tuscany and is still in full artistic production.